 It seems San Diego a couple of weeks ago brought my ‘road warrior’ (warrior has different meanings for different age cohorts—for me it means keeping upright, moving forward, not fearful, still curious) genes back to life.
 Now the Bay Area, Paul Simon, Norwegian cousins, Lace’s funny smart boyfriend, Silicon Valley, maybe another Russian restaurant, all make me excited, eager; make me forget aches and budgets; put me in full travel mode for a fairly immediate future of South Dakota, Norway, Minnesota, California wedding, the Silk Route.
 Maybe I should sign off while I love my life and am not getting shot at—yet today.

 Excuse the tirade.
 Next post will be all Paul Simon.

 Last week in Albuquerque, I partook of the WEDDING.
+Just Harry, Meghan and me.
 With Pimms.
 AND it rained.